 5/ Mount Adams – 12,280′

 Mount Adams is Washington’s second-highest mountain at 12,280 feet.
 Named for President Adams, it’s a peaceful place away from crowds.
-It is also an active stratovolcano in the Cascade Range.
-And it’s one of the visible mountains near Seattle.
+This active stratovolcano in the Cascades is one of the tallest mountains near Seattle.

 Activities: